wwangsa/learnWSO2/Readme.md

     		</log>
 		```

-	4. Create inbound endpoints called `HttpTestIEP` without dispatcher.
+	4. Create inbound endpoints artifact called `HttpTestIEP` without dispatcher.
 This means sequence will actually be called and transformed the message.
 We are creating `http://localhost:8295` endpoint that will generate `covid` result by passing the query path to`http://localhost:8290/api/dictionary/covid`

 		a.
 On the Inbound EP, set the Port to `8295`

 		b.
-Create an endpoint called `DictionaryApiEP`
+Create an endpoint artifact called `DictionaryApiEP`

 		1. Endpoint Type: `HTTP Endpoint`

 		2. URI Template: `http://localhost:8290/api/dictionary/{uri.var.wordIEP}`

 		c.
-Create another sequence called `SequenceIN`
+Create another sequence artifact called `SequenceIN`

 		1. Drag Log mediator inside the sequence box
 		```xml